AndreaBruno97/Arduino-tests/rgb_led/rgb_led.md

 # RGB LED
-The sketch lights the RGB LED, cycling through different hues.
+The sketch lights the RGB LED (common cathode), cycling through different hues.

 ## Diagram
 Each color pin of the RGB LED is connected to a security resistor.